AfaqShahidKhan/finance-tracker-in-rails7-by-afaqshahidkhan/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the finance tracker app from the Complete Ruby on Rails Developer course, I am Afaq Shahid Khan, and I am learning ruby on rails version 7, and i am making the app of finance tracker in it.

 Things you may want to cover:

-* Ruby version
+- Ruby version
+  7

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...